cosmos/interchain-security/docs/testnet/start-testnet-tutorial.md

 EOF
 ```

 * *Note that each consumer chain project is expected to have its own binary and genesis file.
-Therefore the proposal's `genesis_hash` and `binary_hash` fields used in the context of this tutorial are irrelevant*
+Therefore this proposal's `genesis_hash` and `binary_hash` fields are irrelevant in the context of this tutorial*

 <br/><br/>